If you are considering the purchase of life insurance, or own a policy, you may be wondering who gets the proceeds from your insurance when you die.

 A Life Insurance Beneficiary can be:

-You can choose to name a single beneficiary, or a primary beneficiary, and one or more contingent beneficiaries
+You can choose to name a single beneficiary, or a primary beneficiary, and one or more contingent beneficiaries.

-contingent beneficiary would receive death benefits from your life insurance policy if the primary beneficiary passes away before the insured’s death.
+A contingent beneficiary would receive death benefits from your life insurance policy if the primary beneficiary passes away before the insured’s death.

 Never Name A Minor Child As A Beneficiary